Portrait of Ferdinand VI as a Boy

 Portrait of Ferdinand VI as a Boy is a c.
 1723 painting by the French painter Jean Ranc, measuring 144 by 116 cm.
-It is now in the Museo del Prado in Madrid.
+It is held in the Museo del Prado, in Madrid.

 It shows the future Ferdinand VI of Spain aged 10, wearing the insignia of the Order of the Golden Fleece and of a knight of the Order of the Holy Spirit.